Particular/docs.particular.net/transports/msmq/dead-letter-queues.md

 DLQ can be disabled for the entire endpoint using the [MSMQ connection string](/transports/msmq/connection-strings.md).

+> [!NOTE]
-NOTE: If DLQ is enabled messages will remain in the senders outgoing queue until processed and count towards disk space quota on the senders machine.
+> If DLQ is enabled messages will remain in the senders outgoing queue until processed and count towards disk space quota on the senders machine.

 partial: config